 Have you ever tried to bathe a dog in a bathtub?
 It’s awkward, to say the least.
 Rather than hosing your dog down and lathering them up, trying using a stable wheelbarrow as a makeshift tub.
 Wheelbarrows are taller than a tub, so you won’t strain your back as much.
 You can use warm water to make it more comfortable for Rover.

 How We Picked

 We wanted to make sure we were only suggesting the best of the best, so we looked into the best-ranked wheelbarrows and dump carts on the internet.
 As we created a long list, we compared the quality, the price, the functionality, and more to determine which were the best options.
 Then, we looked into real-life user reviews and finalized the list.
 These are the top-rated for a reason.

 Choosing the Right Wheelbarrow Can Make All the Difference

 When it comes to choosing the right wheelbarrow, it’s important to keep in mind the old adage of using the right tool for the job.
 A single-wheeled wheelbarrow is a good choice if you need to turn and pivot often.
 Two wheels offer stability, but less maneuverability.
 A yard cart is the way to go when you have lots of heavy stuff to move, but you have a hard time lifting and pushing.

 The best overall solution for gardeners who also have home improvement jobs to tackle is the Worx Aerocart Multifunction 2-Wheeled Yard Cart, Dolly, and Wheelbarrow with Flat Free Tires.
-It is one of our best rated wheelbarrows, and with good reason.
+It is one of our best-rated wheelbarrows, and with good reason.
 The extra accessories are a nice bonus, and the easy transformation from wheelbarrow to dolly makes this an excellent workhorse for anyone’s outdoor tasks.
-Plus, the solid tires means you won’t have to worry about flats – and the two wheels offers added stability.
+Plus, the solid tires mean you won’t have to worry about flats – and the two wheels offer added stability.